DD2480-group16-VT25/code-complexity-coverage/report.md

 ### Your own coverage tool

+> The code coverage tool works by manually annotating the code with `track_branch(func_name, branch_id)` calls.
+The tool then runs the original test suite and collects the coverage data which is then reported in the console.

+> The tool can be found in `scrapy/diy_coverage/diycoverage.py`, and the runnable code is under `scrapy/diy_coverage/run_coverage.py`.

 Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.